naupaka/esa_vegan/03-constrained-ordination/constrained-ordination.md

  * `statistic = "explained` (default) gives the cumulative proportion of variance explained by each axis
  * `statistic = "distance"` gives the residual distance between the "fitted" location in constrained ordination space and the location in the full dimensional space

+## Diagnostics for constrained ordinations | goodness of fit

 ```r